Psychedelics and Monotheistic Traditions: Sacramental Practice and Legal Recognition

 Benjamin Summers

 Reb Beni is an emergent leader at the intersection between Jewish spiritual leadership and the psychedelic field.
-He was the first-ever intern for Shefa: Jewish Psychedelic Support, helping to develop the integration protocols and expand the reach of Shefa in both Israel and the United States.
+He was the first ever intern for Shefa: Jewish Psychedelic Support, helping to develop the integration protocols and expand the reach of Shefa in both Israel and the United States.
 He recently received private ordination from Rabbi Arthur Green and facilitates integration circles and weekly meditation gatherings in the Cambridge area.
 He loves Torah, soccer, birds, singing and bass music.

 Julie Weitz